valsamovich/cs.github.io/docs/web/services.md

 - RDF is written in XML
 - RDF is a part of the W3C's Semantic Web Activity
 - RDF is a W3C Recommendation

+## SOA

+**Service-Oriented Architecture** (SOA) is an approach used to create an architecture based upon the use of services.
+Services (such as **RESTful Web services**) carry out some small function, such as producing data, validating a customer, or providing simple analytical services.

 ## SOAP